Lumbar curvature of the spine. Lumbar lordosis - how to be and what to do? Causes of the development of lumbar lordosis

 Athletic belt

 By the way.
-While the anomaly is insignificant, at this stage the manifestations are minimal, and the patient may not even be aware that the pathological process has begun.
-Discomfort, pain, and complications will come later.
+While the anomaly is insignificant, at this stage the manifestations are minimal, and the patient may not even know that the pathological process has begun.
+Discomfort, pain and complications will come later.

-1. The first symptom that occurs as the bending angle grows is pain.
-In the deflection, it is scattered and occurs when the trunk is flexed, for example, bends.
-At the same time, the stomach rushes forward, and the buttocks move back, which gradually deteriorates posture.
+1. The first symptom that occurs as the bending angle increases can be called pain syndrome.
+In the deflection, it is scattered and occurs when the body is bent, for example, bending over.
+At the same time, the stomach rushes forward, and the buttocks move back, which is why the posture gradually deteriorates.

-2. Smoothing the deflection flattens the back.
-This also gives pain, but specifically in the lower back.
+2. When smoothing the deflection, the back is leveled.
+This also gives pain, but specifically in the lower back itself.
 The body becomes inflexible, as if "wooden".

 3. In addition to back pain, sensations can radiate to the gluteal region.

-4. At a certain stage, numbness and loss of sensation occurs in the legs.
+4. At a certain stage, numbness of the legs and loss of sensitivity occurs.

-5. The process of walking becomes difficult.
-At first it hurts to walk quickly, then sensations appear at any rate of movement and the motor functions themselves are difficult.
+5. Difficulty walking.
+At first it hurts to walk fast, then the sensations appear at any pace of movement and they themselves motor functions difficult.

 6. The activity of the organs located in the small pelvis is disrupted.

-7. Disruptions and disturbances in the digestive system are observed.
+7. There are failures and disturbances in the digestive system.

 8. In men, potency may decrease or disappear.